plzin/plzin.github.io/posts/linear-systems-mod-n.md

 (These definitions are easily extended to infinite $G$).
-Not every module has a basis (if it has one, it is called a [free module](https://en.wikipedia.org/wiki/Free_module)) and [not all bases have to have the same cardinality](https://en.wikipedia.org/wiki/Invariant_basis_number), which might give you an how much stranger (and more interesting?) modules are.
+Not every module has a basis (if it has one, it is called a [free module](https://en.wikipedia.org/wiki/Free_module)) and [not all bases have to have the same cardinality](https://en.wikipedia.org/wiki/Invariant_basis_number), which might give you an idea of how much stranger (and more interesting?) modules are.
 Both $\Z^m$ and $(\Z_n)^m$ have the obvious basis and all other bases have the same cardinality.

 Let's look at the example from earlier over $\Z_6$